Towards the Usage of Window Counting Constraints in the Synthesis of Reactive Systems to Reduce State Space Explosion: Introduction

-In this article, we deal with the request for efficient synthesis for some types of counting patterns as part of the system specification and present the idea of recursive synthesis for such games.
+In this article, we deal with the request for heuristically efficient synthesis for some types of counting patterns as part of the system specification and present the idea of recursive synthesis for such games.
+The translation of the full system specification into a deterministic automaton as game arena is out of scope.
+We already start with a deterministic automaton accompanied with a set of counting patterns.
+The automaton can be obtained from a specification by any translation procedure (without encoding the counting patterns as well) or can arise naturally like it often occurs in the robotics domain, where the graph encodes the position of an automated system in specified areas like a factory floor.
 We call the considered counting patterns \enquote{window counting constraints}.
-These are of the form \\ \centerline{\textit{\enquote{The system plays action $act$ at least $k$ times out of $l$ of its own moves.}}} \\ with parameters $k, l\in \mathbb{N}, \, k\leq l$.
+These are of the form \\ \centerline{\textit{\enquote{The system plays action $act$ at least $k$ times out of $l$ of its own moves.}}} \\ with parameters $k, l\in \mathbb{N}, \, k\leq l$ and $act$ encoding an action controllable by the system.
 The \enquote{at least} can also be replaced by \enquote{at most}.
 Such constraints arise naturally when the desired behavior of systems includes reoccurring elements.
 For example, an automated guided vehicle on a factory floor might need to charge its battery in at least two out of ten moves to avoid facing depleted batteries.
-By replacing \enquote{system} in the window counting constraint by \enquote{environment}, the constraint introduces rationality of the environment, since the environment will not primary behave antagonistic to the system in plays of the game, but will behave according to its own constraints.
+By replacing \enquote{system} in the window counting constraint by \enquote{environment}, the constraint introduces rationality of the environment, since the environment will not primary behave antagonistically to the system in plays of the game, but will behave according to its own constraints.
 From the synthesis point of view, rationality of the environment implies information for the system on the environment, reducing the space of situations the system could face in a play of the game.
 The term \enquote{window} in the constraint-type name emphasizes the relation of those specifications to sliding windows in data stream monitoring \cite{PatroumpasS06}.
-For the sake of better readability, we also call them counting constraints for short.\\
+For the sake of readability, we also call them counting constraints for short.\\